 So many dealerships use the same rinse and repeat advertising style and even though it may work for a period of time, it won’t necessarily work forever.
 If you’re finding that your typical advertising campaigns aren’t working to bring customers into your dealership, it’s probably time to try something new.
 It could be something as simple as a giveaway to a professional sporting event or a free year of oil changes with a car purchase.
 As we’ve said earlier, when you’re in a slump, do anything you can to mix things up.

-Social media is essentially free advertising if you use it correctly.
+In 2024, social media is essentially free advertising if you use it correctly.
 While many dealers take advantage of being on multiple platforms, there are still plenty of dealerships that are completely inactive.
 If your dealership is consistently crushing sales targets without using social media, kudos to you.
 Otherwise, you need to work on becoming more active on social media.

 You could make posts congratulating your customers on the purchase of their new car, showing a walkaround video of a cool vehicle or just introducing members of your dealership.
 Anything you can do to make the public more familiar with your brand can help.